rapidsai/miniforge-cuda/README.md

 A simple set of images that install [Mambaforge](https://github.com/conda-forge/miniforge) on top of the [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda) images.

 These images are intended to be used as a base image for other RAPIDS images.
+Downstream images can create a user with the `conda` user group which has write access to the base conda environment in the image.

 ## `latest` tag